No-Bake Hazelnut Truffles

 - Sea salt.
 Because chocolate and sea salt is my favourite.
 This is optional but I love it!

-These little delights turned out just perfect!
-They’re not too sweet, they have a rich, nutty flavour and the texture is melt-in-your-mouth smooth with a little bit of crunch from the hazelnuts.
-They are also easy as pie to make!
+These perfect little, raw and vegan truffles aren’t too sweet.
+They have a beautiful, nutty flavour and the texture is melt-in-your-mouth smooth with a little bit of crunch from the hazelnuts.

 - 1 cup hazelnuts (150 g)